 - To punch emotions;

 Viral Photo Content Formula: STEPPS

-In Contagious, Yona Berger analyzed 7,000 articles that were published in the New York Times.
-He identified 6 key factors that influence content virality.
+In Contagious, Jonah Berger analyzed 7,000 articles that were published in the New York Times.
+He identified six key factors that influence content virality.

 1. (S) Social Currency

-Fresh, unique and useful content that people share on social networks raises their social status in the eyes of subscribers, creates an image of a researcher who has unique access to primary sources.
+Fresh, unique, and valuable content that people share on social networks raises their social status in subscribers’ eyes and creates an image of a researcher with special access to primary sources.